amiaopensource/av-python-carpentry/_episodes/04-aboutfiles.md

 ~~~
 {: .language-python}

 But even better than descriptive print statements is gaining an aggregate sense of the data we have on-hand.
-To accomplish that, we need to save the file size instead of immediately printing them out.
+To accomplish that, we need to save the file size, instead of immediately printing them out.

 ~~~
 size_list = [ ]